Search Animal Control Or Services jobs

 Knowledge of:

-• Characteristic animal breeds (domestic and wild), common diseases and animal behavior.
+• Characteristic animal breeds (wild and domestic), common diseases, and animal behavior.

 • Correct English usage, including spelling, grammar, punctuation, and vocabulary.